CS303E Homework 5

 Programming tips

 Program incrementally: Don't try to write this entire program all at once.
-In the first pass, you might just handle the input---read numbers and print them until you encounter 'stop'.
-This will ensure you can handle looping while reading in both integers and strings and that you know when to stop.
-(But be sure you're treating the integers as numbers, and not as strings.)
-Then figure out to add in finding the minimum number.
-Then add finding the max---that's easy once you've done min.
-Finally add the counting.
-Each step should get easier since you've already confronted harder problems.
+In the first pass, you might just handle the input---read numbers and print them until you encounter -1.
+This will ensure you can handle looping while reading in grades and know when to stop.
+(But be sure you're treating the grades as numbers, and not as strings.)
+Then add computing the counts and sum of numbers; you'll need that for the average.
+Then add finding the max and min.
 You'll be done before you know it.
 Some of you will think: "I don't want to do all those steps; it's easier to just do it all at once."
 You're wrong!

 Using Loops: You usually write a for loop if you know in advance how many times the loop will run and a while loop if you don't.
 For this problem, you don't know how many times the loop will run (iterations).
 So you have to figure out the loop test.
 The trick is to make sure that the loop test makes sense the first time you enter the loop.